azadisaryev/iSamsUtilities/index.md

 - Simple, guided user interface
 - Grades can be pasted one column at a time (for now)
 - Data validation built-in:
-  * Checks that numder of grades being pasted matched the number of students in the mark book
+  * Checks that number of grades being pasted matches number of students in the mark book
   * Checks that values being pasted match the grade values accepted in the column being pasted into

 ### Options

-- Enable/disable automatic loading of iSams MarkBook Paster on mark book pages in iSams
+- Enable/disable automatic loading of GradesPaster on mark book pages in iSams

-To access iSamsMBP's Options, right-click on the extension's icon in the Chrome toolbar and select _'Options'_.
+To access GradesPaster options, right-click on the extension's icon in the Chrome toolbar and select _'Options'_.

-When automatic loading is disabled, you can still manually start iSamsMBP on a mark book page by right-clicking on the mark book and selecting _iSams MarkBook Paster_ item.
+When automatic loading is disabled, you can still manually start GradesPaster on a mark book page by right-clicking on the mark book and selecting _GradesPaster for iSams Mark Book_ item.

 ### Reporting Issues / Feature Requests